neuroprismlab/_MUA_Pipeline/README.md

 ## 1. A Configurable Pipeline for Mass Univariate Aggregation Methods

 We present a unified, flexible, and accessible configurable pipeline that can be used for implementing CPM (Shen et al., 2017), PNRS (Byington et al., 2023), and many new MUA configurations facilitated by user-specified parameters.
-The pipeline’s core is built around two classes—**FeatureVectorizer** and **MUA**—both of which are engineered to be fully compatible with the scikit-learn ecosystem.
+The pipeline's core is built around two classes—**FeatureVectorizer** and **MUA**—both of which are engineered to be fully compatible with the scikit-learn ecosystem.

 ## 2. Installation